candrholdings/reactnative-crypto-demo/README.md

      }
      ```

-4. Call the encryption method from JavaScript
+4. Calls the `encrypt` method from JavaScript
   1. We will call our native `CryptoProvider` to encrypt `Hello` with secret `1234567890123456`
     1. Note that the secret must be 16 characters long, otherwise, it will be truncated or pad with random characters
   2. Modify our `componentDidMount` with the following code, in `index.ios.js`